Can CBD oil help with cancer?

 As a precaution, the UK Food Standards Agency advises that pregnant and breastfeeding women and those taking medication do not use CBD and that healthy adults refrain from taking more than 70mg a day (around 28 drops of 5% strength CBD oil), unless advised by a doctor.

-While vaping is the fastest and most efficient method of taking CBD, inhalation is not for everyone and the jury is still out on the safety of vaping itself.
+While vaping is the fastest and most efficient method of taking CBD, inhalation is not for everyone and the safety of vaping itself is in question.
 CBD oil therefore offers the best alternative, especially if taken sublingually – that is, under the tongue.

-Placing droplets of CBD oil beneath the tongue and leaving them there for a minute or two before swallowing allows the CBD to permeate the blood vessel-rich membrane and quickly enter the bloodstream.
+Placing droplets of CBD oil beneath the tongue and leaving them there for a minute or two before swallowing allows the CBD to permeate the capillary-rich membrane and quickly enter the bloodstream.

-Swallowing CBD oil directly or adding it to food and drink is likely to be less effective because digestive processes will destroy some of the active ingredient and it will take longer to enter the bloodstream.
-The degree of absorption can also depend on the kind of food you have eaten, while there is some evidence that CBD may start to degrade when in solutions above a certain temperature, meaning you could lose out if you add it to your morning coffee.
+Swallowing CBD oil directly or adding it to food and drink is likely to be somewhat less effective because digestive processes will destroy more of the CBD and it will take longer to enter the bloodstream.
+The degree of absorption can also depend on the kind of food you have eaten, and there is some evidence that CBD may start to degrade when in warm solutions such as coffee.

 What is the best CBD oil?